TUMMY TUCK SURGERY

 WHAT ARE THE DIFFERENT TYPES OF TUMMY TUCKS?

-The Plastic Surgery Group offers a mini tummy tuck, a full tummy tuck, and an extended tummy tuck (see illustration).
+The Plastic Surgery Group in Albany, Syracuse, Troy, and New York offers a mini tummy tuck, a full tummy tuck, and an extended tummy tuck (see illustration).
 Our surgeons approach tummy tucks on a spectrum where the extent of surgery should match the individual needs of the patient.

 - A full tummy tuck, also called a complete tummy tuck, offers more comprehensive benefits for people who need both skin removal and muscle tightening.
 It requires a longer incision that runs between the pelvic bones and can produce more substantial changes.